 Other items in the house cannot be inspected under Australian Standards as it is outside the scope of the building and pest inspectors qualifications.
 These items are outlined below.

 Building and pest inspectors are not electricians.
 As such, they are not qualified to check any electrical wiring or household appliances under Australian Standards.

 This means inspector cannot assess the safety or condition of your electric wiring, switches, power points or any appliances around the home.
 Such as solar panels, dishwashers, air conditioning, smoke alarms, ovens and other electrical appliances.

 Inspectors can check if the electricity is connected.
 At Dedant Building and Pest Inspectors, our inspectors also take a photo of the switch board to include in the report with a note about whether a safety switch is installed.

 Obvious safety hazards like exposed wiring are noted by our inspectors but they cannot test and check items.

-If you are concerned about fire and safety standards of the electrical work within your home, we can refer you to a qualified electrician if you contact us.
+If you are concerned about the fire and safety standards of the electrical work or functionality of appliances within your home, we suggest hiring a qualified electrician.

-We do not look at water pressure, whether the hot water system works, pipe connections, whether toilets are prone to clog, whether your shower floods etc.
+Similar to the above, our inspectors are not qualified plumbers.
+This means we cannot look at water pressure, whether the hot water system works, pipe connections, whether toilets are prone to clog, whether your shower leaks and etc.